CrossFit Games: Controversies

 Due to CrossFit's official partnership with Reebok, competitors at the 2015 Games were banned from wearing Nike footwear.
 Nike arranged for several trucks to be parked near the main entrance to the arena, which served as mobile billboards with the slogan "Don't ban our shoe, beat our shoe".
 The partnership also prohibits Nike from labeling its Metcon shoes as intended for CrossFit – the brand uses the term "high intensity training" instead.

 CrossFit's decision to award winners of the 2016 Games with handguns resulted in widespread criticism from members and sponsors.
 Resulting protests forced the temporary closure of two CrossFit locations in New York City.

 On June 6, 2020, CrossFit founder and CEO Greg Glassman was publicly criticized for his social media statements about the COVID-19 pandemic and the George Floyd protests resulting in many CrossFit-affiliated gyms around the world responded by ending their affiliation, Reebok announcing that they would end their corporate association after the 2020 Games, and several competitors boycotting the Games until he was removed from the company.
 On June 9, Glassman resigned as CEO and sold the company by the end of the month, leading to the boycotting athletes returning.
 Athletes from Taiwan are required to compete under the People's Republic of China flag, rather than the Republic of China flag.
-SCMP reported that athletes have emailed CrossFit HQ, without any feedback.
+South China Morning Post reported that athletes have emailed CrossFit HQ, without any feedback.